Pasteur Institute

 For over a century, the Institut Pasteur has researched infectious diseases.
 This worldwide biomedical research organization based in Paris was the first to isolate HIV, the virus that causes AIDS, in 1983.
-Over the years, it has been responsible for discoveries that have enabled medical science to control diseases such as diphtheria, tetanus, tuberculosis, poliomyelitis, influenza, yellow fever, and plague.
+It has also been responsible for discoveries that have enabled medical science to control diseases such as diphtheria, tetanus, tuberculosis, poliomyelitis, influenza, yellow fever, and plague.

 Since 1908, ten Institut Pasteur scientists have been awarded the Nobel Prize for medicine and physiology—the 2008 Nobel Prize in Physiology or Medicine was shared between two Pasteur scientists.

 History

-The Institut Pasteur was founded in 1887 by Louis Pasteur, the French chemist and microbiologist.
+The Institut Pasteur was founded in 1887 by the French chemist and microbiologist Louis Pasteur.
 He was committed both to basic research and its practical applications.
 From the start, Pasteur brought together scientists with various specialties.
 The first five departments were directed by two normaliens (graduates of the École Normale Supérieure), Émile Duclaux (general microbiology research) and Charles Chamberland (microbes research applied to hygiene), a biologist, Ilya Ilyich Mechnikov (morphological microbe research), and two physicians, Jacques-Joseph Grancher (rabies) and Emile Roux (technical microbe research).
 One year after the inauguration of the Institut Pasteur, Roux set up the first course of microbiology ever taught in the world, Cours de Microbie Technique (Course of microbe research techniques).

 Pasteur's successors have sustained this tradition, which is reflected in the Institut Pasteur's unique history of accomplishment: